redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 - To change thresholds, edit `gitops-operator-argocd-sync-loop-alerts` in place; the Operator will not revert your changes.
 Adding a separate `PrometheusRule` with the same alert name does not override the shipped one; both will fire.
 The Operator does not expose tunables on the Argo CD CR.

 A failing loop with a high enough total rate can fire both `ArgoCDAppSyncFailureLoop` and `ArgoCDAppSyncLoop`.
 The Operator does not manage Alertmanager.
-If you want a single notification, inhibit the general loop warning when the failure alert is already firing for the same Application (`name` and `namespace`).
+If you want a single notification, inhibit the `ArgoCDAppSyncFailureLoop` warning when the failure alert is already firing for the same Application (`name` and `namespace`).

 ### Querying Argo CD metrics